csi-greifflab/negative-class-optimization/Readme.md

 ## Analyse

-Once we have almost everything precomputed, we perform the analyses using notebooks.
+Once we have the precomputations (either downloaded or precomputed from scratch using the steps from above), we perform the analyses using notebooks.

 Section 1: Training dataset sequence composition influences prediction performance in ID and OOD binary classification tasks
-- ID and OOD on synthetic data: ""
+- ID and OOD on synthetic data and sequence similarity: `notebooks/25_Section_1.ipynb`.
-- Sequence similarity: ""
 - ID and OOD on experimental data: TODO

 Section 2: Training dataset composition determines the accuracy of biological rule recovery